Looking to up your swimming leg of your triathlon races? Here’s the essential gear triathletes need to rock out in the water.

-Look for polyester when choosing a training suit.
+Look for polyester when choosing the right swimsuit for triathlon training.
 Polyester lasts forever, and there is no shortage in cuts and colors.

-If you are, um, comfortable with the less modest approach you can rock out briefs (“Speedos”), but there are also jammers (knee-length suits), and square cut suits.
+If you are, um, comfortable with the less modest approach you can rock out briefs (“Speedos”), but there are also training jammers (knee-length suits), and square-cut suits.

 Quick pick: TYR Sport Men’s Poly Mesh Training Suit

 3. Pull buoy

 One of the more common training aids for swimmers is the pull buoy.
 The point of this little device is simple as its form: to give you a little added buoyancy, keeping your hips skipping along the surface of the water.

 While I’m not wild about the benefits of using a pull buoy for competitive swimmers, a pull buoy works for triathletes because it helps mimic the sensation of swimming in salted water and wearing a wet-suit, where you float considerably more.

 As you get stronger in the water, consider adding an ankle band—it will stop your feet from giving you that added kick while using your pull buoy.